noe-protocol/noe-gate/README.md

 ## Engineering constraints and trade-offs

-Noe is opinionated.
+Noe Kernel is opinionated.
 It prioritizes deterministic action admission, replayability, and evidence quality over maximal flexibility.

 ### 1. "Modal Logic Theatre" / the threshold critique

 **Critique:** "You are redefining knowledge as high confidence."

 **Response:** Correct, in a narrow systems sense.
-Noe does not solve philosophical truth.
+Noe Kernel does not solve philosophical truth.
 It enforces an explicit evidentiary threshold and makes that threshold inspectable, replayable, and attributable after the fact.